-the release of JDK 1.0 and its increasing popularity, the next major release for
+release of JDK 1.0 and its increasing popularity, the next major release for

 Java was in 19th February of 1997.
 As we can see, this major release came just

 one year after its original release.
 One can imagine the popularity that Java

 must have gained in this short period of time.
-So what
+So what major additions were

-figures speak to the number of additions made to the Java APIs.
-Thus, although
+speak to the number of additions made to the Java APIs.
+Thus, although the

 JDK 1.0 used the hierarchical event model used by Windows operating systems.

-to the older model.
+compared to the older model.
 This helped improve Java’s performance, which was

 highly desired because Java in those days lacked in performance due to its

 compiled and interpreted nature, as explained earlier.
 Programming for the

-delegation event model may employ the newly added anonymous and inner classes for improved
+delegation event model may employ the newly added anonymous and inner classes

-1.1 had many minor releases over next two years, until its last release, which
+many minor releases over next two years, until its last release, which was JDK

 library, and thus Java was growing every day.
 Some of the major milestones in